lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_3.md

 #### Multi-Learners for Leaves100

-Before making further improvement on Leaves30 classification, Lady H. decided to experiment on a larger dataset and try out different search strategies first.
-Her motivation was mainly to gain a more complete observation.
-The dataset, Leaves100 has 100 classes of leaves, each class has 16 records and each record has 192 features.
-So this is a high dimensional multi-class dataset.
+Next, Lady H. plans to experiment with a larger dataset and explore different search strategies, aiming to gain a more comprehensive understanding.
+The dataset, Leaves100, consists of 100 classes and 192 features, each class contains 16 records.
+This makes it a high-dimensional, multi-class dataset.

 🌻 [To get Leaves100 data >>][8]